BlazingMahi/Mbutton/README.md

 # BlazingMahi Mbutton
-This is a customzed button implementation for [Blazor](https://blazor.net) and Razor Components applications.
+This is a customized button implementation for [Blazor](https://blazor.net) and Razor Components applications.
 It provides the ability to disable the button when clicked.

 ![Screenshot of component in action](screenshot.gif)